 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
-If you do not have a sharps container, call your pharmacist or health care provider to get one.
+If you do not have a sharps container, call your pharmacist or care team to get one.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children for selected conditions, precautions do apply.